Frequently Asked Questions About Commencement

 Since there is no rehearsal prior to commencement, graduating students participating in the ceremony will assemble prior to the ceremony on the main level of the Stafford Ice Arena at the Field House in their academic regalia at the following times:

 - Spring Commencement: 8:15 a.m., 11:15 a.m. and 2:15 a.m. depending on the ceremony.

 The processional will begin with students marching into the ceremony first.
 As in the past, baccalaureate degree candidates will follow candidates for certificates of advanced study and master’s degrees.
 They will enter the gymnasium and walk down the center aisle to their chairs.

-Once everyone is in position, the Faculty Marshal will present the mace to the President.
-The President will officially open the Commencement Ceremony and make introductions.
-During the ceremony, the Student Commencement Speaker will present remarks on behalf of the class.
+Once everyone is in position, the faculty marshal will present the mace to the president.
+The president will officially open the ceremony and make introductions.
+During the ceremony, the student commencement speaker will present remarks on behalf of the class.

 Each graduating student in attendance for the ceremony will be formally and publicly recognized as they cross the stage.
-Candidates for Certificates of Advanced Study and master's degrees will receive their diploma covers first.
-Candidates for bachelor's degrees will then receive their diploma covers.
+Candidates for certificates of advanced study and master’s degrees will receive their diploma covers and hooding first.
+Candidates for bachelor’s degrees will then receive their diploma covers.
 During the awarding of degrees, graduates will approach the stage and hand their name cards to the faculty announcer.
 When their names are announced, graduates will walk onto the stage, receive their diploma covers, cross the stage to be congratulated by the president and then exit the stage.

 We ask all parents, family and friends to remain in their seats until the recessional is completed.